Best Case Interview Books: 18 Books Ranked (2026)

 One reviewer mentioned that out of 33 case interviews they did, 25 had cases similar to ones in this book.
 That's the kind of realistic preparation you need.

 Another major advantage: you can practice alone.
-The format works whether you have a case partner or not.
-No more scheduling headaches or chasing down practice partners.
-You can work through cases at your own pace, on your own time.
+The format works whether you have a case partner or not, so there are no scheduling headaches or chasing down practice partners.

 Each problem and case comes with complete, detailed solutions that explain not just the answer, but the thinking process behind it.